CognitiveProgrammer/Move_Over_ObjectOriented_Using_tuples/Functional_Tuples/README.md

 ```
 ### 2.2 : Using std::tuple data members in tuple functions

-*Though we can call tuple functions, but there seems to be a serious limitations.
+*Though we can call tuple functions, but there seems to be a serious limitation.
 In the last example above, we need to manually pass the parameters of tuples.
 However, many a times we'd like it to be implicit as happens with struct of classes*

-*Well, in template meta programming, its not possible to refer a template argument N-1 at N. so we can't do it in place.
-However, its possible to do the same by changing the function definition after defining it while creating tuples.
+*Well, in template meta programming, it,s not possible to refer a template argument N-1 at N. so we can't do it in place.
+However, it,s possible to do the same by changing the function definition after defining it while creating tuples.
 Here is how we'll do it*

 * 1 - Define the tuple with function and provide the dummy implementation of the function
 ```